nice-digital/nice-design-system/technical/installation.md

 ## npm

-npm is the recommended way of installing the NICE Experience into your project:
+npm is the recommended way of installing the NICE Design System into your project:

 {% capture npm %}
 npm i nice-experience --save